facelessuser/sublime-markdown-popups/docs/styling.md

 ### Sublime Syntax Highlighter

 By default, MdPopups uses the internal syntax highlighter to highlight your code.
 The benefit here is that you get code highlighting in your popup that matches your current theme.
 The highlighting ability is dependent upon what syntax packages you have installed in Sublime.
 It also depends on whether they are enabled and mapped to a language keyword.
-Pull requests are welcome to expand and keep the [language mapping](https://github.com/facelessuser/sublime-markdown-popups/blob/master/st3/mdpopups/st_mapping.py) updated.
+Pull requests are welcome to expand and keep the [language mapping][language-map] updated.
 You can also define in your `Preferences.sublime-settings` file additional mappings.
-See [`mdpopups.sublime_user_lang_map`](#mdpopupssublime_user_lang_map) for more info.
+See [`mdpopups.sublime_user_lang_map`](./settings.md#mdpopupssublime_user_lang_map) for more info.

 Most users prefer using syntax highlighting that matches their current color scheme.
 If you are a developer, it is recommended to issue a pull request to add missing languages you need to the mapping.
 Optionally you can also describe how users can map what they need locally.